Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 8. Safe Practices and Cleanliness of the Eyes.

-Eye hygiene will help to avoid irritation and infections particularly to those using contact lens.
+Eye hygiene will help to avoid irritation and infections particularly who are using contact lens.

 Eye Hygiene Tips: